Ethics and Open Science

 1. Respecting the wishes of those who take part in research

 A commonly used phrasing is “Be as open as possible, as closed as necessary”.
-Individuals should not be excluded from research participation if they would not like their information shared.
+In some fields, it may be pertinent not to exclude participants if they would not like their information shared; this would typically involve sensitive data.
+In research with non-sensitive, anonymized data, it may be possible to make data sharing a requirement for participation.

 References